Masabeca/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Running the script

-To run the script, you just have to download the script and source the script from your working directory in R source(run_analysis.R)
+To run the script, just have to download the script and source the script from your working directory in R source(run_analysis.R)

 ##Details of CodeBook.md